aswinjoseroy/cv_parser/README.md

 and the default _json_ module that comes with python.

 This python project has been tested on python 3.7.9 interpreter.
+Test can be executed by running _tests/test.py_ module.